iterative/dvc.org/content/blog/2021-09-14-cats-and-dogs.md

 [the GitHub repo](https://github.com/iterative/pretrained-model-demo) and check out [this post](https://dvc.org/blog/transfer-learning-experiments) on how we experimented with both AlexNet and SqueezeNet for an image classification model.

+If you followed along with the transfer learning post, you'll know that the models we're working with are both pre-trained models.
+They are both trained on the [ImageNet dataset](https://www.image-net.org/) which has over 14 million images.
+So we've already spent some time training these models on one dataset and now we want to try with another.

 We'll take the model training a step further and see what happens when we completely change the dataset.
 Then compare the results to the model we get from